s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 Firstly, we need to settle on a place to host our repository.
 This could be GitHub or GitLab, for example.
 After creating an account, we can create our repository.
-On how to set up a repository, please see these articles in their respective documentation: [GitHub](https://docs.github.com/en/get-started/quickstart/create-a-repo), [GitLab](https://docs.gitlab.com/ee/user/project/repository/)
+On how to set up a repository, please see these articles in their respective documentation pages: [GitHub](https://docs.github.com/en/get-started/quickstart/create-a-repo), [GitLab](https://docs.gitlab.com/ee/user/project/repository/)

 ### Pushing our existing changes to the remote